vanGoghhh/tp/docs/UserGuide.md

 ### Adding a job listing: `add job`

-If you are informed of a job opening and you would like to add it in CANdidates, you can add it into the list using the command below.
+If you are informed of a job opening and you would like to add it in *CANdidates*, you can add it into the list using the command below.

 Format: `add job n/JOB_TITLE c/COMPANY_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS v/VACANCY [t/JOB_DESCRIPTION]… [pr/PRIORITY]`